Contrast-Security-OSS/docs/content/admin/teamserver/config/DistributedConfiguration.md

 -Xloggc:/opt/contrast-data/gc.out
 ```

-Notice above that you need to set the `contrast.home` and `contrast.data.dir` to the location where you unzipped the archive above.
+Notice above that you need to set the `contrast.home` and `contrast.data.dir` to the location where you have unzipped the archive above.

 Every distribution is different for setting JAVA_OPTS.
 Please refer to your distributions documentation for best practices.

 #### Deploy the WAR
-In our compressed archive, we included Contrast.war from your EOP installation.
+In our compressed archive, we included the Contrast.war from your EOP installation.
 Going forward, Contrast will deliver a war-only artifact for faster updates and software iterations.
+This war file will be accessible from Hub for download purposes.

 Symlink, Copy, or Move the WAR into the Tomcat webapps directory.
 For the default Ubuntu installation, that path is used below.